HOLIDAY IN THE SUN

 “It’s not his gang.”

 “Whatever.
-When you go to meet them at noon, there’s bound to be someone from the other gang watching them.
+When you go to meet them, there’s bound to be someone from the other gang watching them.
 We should try to follow the lookout, to lead us to Tito.
 Pops here can stall, while we snatch Tito.
 Then we’ll rescue him too.”

-“No, both my dad and brother will be held by the gangs,” Tina objected.
+“No, both my dad and brother will be held by the gangs,” Tina objects.
 “What if there’s no lookout?”

 “The worst that can happen is I lose both my brother and my dad.”